 CrossDoc was designed to solve the problem of code dependent documentation, and by that problem's very nature, there can be difficulty in the review and editing processes.
 The CrossDoc solution that Octo-Docs and Dr. Palmer provides is a commenting system integrated with industry standard text editors to implement an external comment storage system with easy to use tools and remote storage access.
+Through this external comment storage, CrossDoc extends standard commenting functionality with the database-centric ideal of CRUD.

-Additionally, CrossDoc will administer improvements to the documentation process by allowing a distinct comment categorization system, comment modules, and an adaptive comment history.
+Additionally, CrossDoc will provide improvements to the documentation process by allowing a distinct comment categorization system, comment modules, and an adaptive comment history.
+Comment categorization allows the end-user to create divisions and partitions for individual comments, providing an improved organizational scheme.
+Meanwhile, the adaptive comment history grants users access to not only the current state of the codebase documentation but the past insight into functions and functionality designed for a given project, without the need of tying comments into the codebase or versioning software.
 This document serves as a technical detail into the design and implementation of the architecture of CrossDoc, and the subsystems within.
 Software Development teams that integrate their projects with CrossDoc will be administered the tools necessary for programming in a modern environment.